-Male and female adult and youth clothing and footwear is being collected by the Lions club.
+Male and female, adult and youth, clothing and footwear is all being collected by the Lions club.
 Please remember everything needs to be in decent condition and ready to wear.
 We do not want to add the stress of laundry to anyone’s life right now.
-The Lions Club is also is also collecting food, this is an area we need lots more of.
+The Lions Club is also collecting food -this is an area we need lots more of.

-The Town Council, Lion’s Club and Red Cross will be doing a combination telethon and radiation at Reef Radio and tv to raise food and funds to assist fire victims rebuilding their homes.
-Clive Welsh will be doing a tandem promotion on light house Christian Radio raise awareness and donations.
+The Town Council, Lion’s Club and Red Cross will be doing a combination telethon and radiation at Reef Radio to raise food and funds to assist fire victims rebuilding their homes.
+Clive Welsh will be doing a tandem promotion on light house Christian Radio to raise awareness and donations.

-Please help spread the word and stop by Reed Radio Radio Wednesday July 9th from 7:00am – 12:00pm.
-Our volunteers will be out front of the the building on Middle Street taking food and cash donations.
+Please help spread the word and stop by Reef Radio on Wednesday, July 9th from 7:00 AM – 12:00 PM.
+Our volunteers will be out front of the building on Middle Street taking food and cash donations.

-If you are unable to make a donation today at Lions Club or tomorrow morning at Reef Radio, both Licks Restaurant on the beach in town and Banana Beach Resort south of town have offered to be food donation and household items drop off places and both locations have cash donation containers.
-Remember folks we need to find enough for 20 families and 80 people to start over again from scratch, all help is much needed and very appreciated.
+If you are unable to make a donation today at Lions Club or tomorrow morning at Reef Radio, both Licks Restaurant (on the beach in town) and Banana Beach Resort (south of town) have offered to be food donation and household items drop off places, with both locations having cash donation containers.
+Remember folks, we need to find enough for 20 families and 80 people to start over again from scratch, all help is much needed and very appreciated.

-San Pedro Lions Club has already started distribution of clotting and food.
-San Pedro Town Council is handling feeding of the 2 families who are sheltering at the R.C.
+San Pedro Lions Club has already started distribution of clothing and food.
+San Pedro Town Council is handling feeding of the 2 families who are sheltering at R.C.
 School.
-Other agencies including The Rotary Club, Social Security and Belize Tourism Board have pledged their assistance when a final report with list of items needed and the duration for relief which is estimated at 1 month.
+Other agencies including The Rotary Club, Social Security and Belize Tourism Board have pledged their assistance when a final report with list of items needed, and the duration for relief which is estimated at 1 month.